Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Panoramic Scanpath Prediction

-In this section, we first model scanpath prediction from a probabilistic perspective, and connect it to lossy data compression.
-Then, we build our probability model on the historical visual and path contexts in the relative $uv$ space.
-Finally, we introduce the expected code length of future scanpaths as the optimization objective for scanpath prediction.
+In this section, we first formulate scanpath prediction from a probabilistic perspective, and connect it to lossy data compression.
+We then build our probability model on the historical visual and path contexts in the relative $uv$ space.
+Finally, we introduce the expected code length as the optimization objective for scanpath prediction.
+We summarize the proposed probabilistic scanpath predictor in Fig.~\ref{fig:SPNet}.